Skip to main content

 Sosa Evbuomwan, B.S.

 Sosa Evbuomwan was a Research Assistant in the Iweala Lab and has recently received her Psychology (BS) from UNC Chapel hill in 2021.
 She intends on attending medical school and becoming a surgeon, immunologist, or women’s fertility specialist.
 In addition to the lab, she has served as a 2x Speaker Pro Tempore of the Undergraduate Senate, 3x Undergraduate Senator, UNC Admissions Ambassador, is a MacDonald Scholar, and a 2021 Senior Class Marshall.
-In the lab she assists with organizing lab notes, assisting the lab staff, and serves as the web designer for the Iweala Lab.
+In the lab she assisted with organizing lab notes, assisting the lab staff, and served as the web designer for the Iweala Lab.
 Her passions include medicine, women’s health, music, and dance.

 Kevin Thomas, B.S.